firozkhan18/Java-Evaluations/java-basic-exercises.md

 125 / 24 = 5
 125 mod 24 = 5

-Click me to see the solution

-7. Write a Java program that takes a number as input and prints its multiplication table up to 10.
+### 7. Write a Java program that takes a number as input and prints its multiplication table up to 10.
 Test Data:
 Input a number: 8
 Expected Output :